Reciprocating Saw VS Jigsaw

 To sum up in one sentence, jigsaws including high-powered Skil 4495-02 are great for precision cutting.
 Unlike the reciprocating saw, jigsaws complete a job with more finesse, all thanks to the thinner and smaller blade and up and down movement.
 Any small job you have in mind, a jigsaw can most likely carry out.
 They are also the type of saw to go for with stencil cutting.
 In fact, many jigsaws will come stencil guides just like a circular saw will most likely come with a blade guide.

 Like a circular saw they also have replaceable and switchable jigsaw blades, making them a great tool to keep on hand for a variety of tasks.
-It may not have as much power as some other types of saws out there, but jigsaws are used for just as many projects.
+While they might not pack as much punch as some other saw varieties available, I’ve found jigsaws to be equally invaluable for a myriad of projects.
 These projects could include metalworks, wood, installing new countertops and remodeling smaller areas, and sometimes jigsaws can even cut through concrete, just like how circular saws can cut through concrete.

-(If you are looking for related product, here is a list of top-performing budget jigsaws we found)
+(If you are looking for related product, here is a list of top-performing budget jigsaws I found)

 How Does a Jigsaw Work?